-Making amends in addiction recovery is essential for the addict to rid the self of the guilt and shame carried from a specific behavior.
-It is an actual step in the 12-Step process, and suggested to be done after prior steps have been taken and with the help of a sponsor.
+Making amends in addiction recovery is essential for the addict to rid the self of the guilt and shame carried from specific behavior.
+It is an actual step in the 12-Step process, and is suggested to be done after prior steps have been taken and with the help of a sponsor.

 A personal story of making amends in addiction recovery came from my daughter.
-When she was in the height of her addiction, and without my approval, she took a $500 cash advance on my credit card.
+When she was at the height of her addiction, and without my approval, she took a $500 cash advance on my credit card.
 Once she was sober and in recovery, she made amends to me by clearly stating what she was sorry for, and by making a payment plan in order to pay me back.
 Although she truly felt horrible for taking the money, this active amends helped clear the guilt and shame she had been carrying around.

 Making amends in addiction recovery is also about being honest and compassionate.